Vermont Center for the Deaf and Hard of Hearing: Mission and philosophy

 The mission of The Vermont Center for the Deaf & Hard of Hearing, Inc. was to provide comprehensive educational and support services to Deaf and Hard of Hearing children, adults, and families throughout Vermont and surrounding states.
 This was accomplished through:

 The Austine School, in Brattleboro, was an independent, coeducational day and residential school for Deaf and Hard of Hearing children age four to twenty two from New England and New York.
 Striving to prepare students for entry to college and career by making learning relevant to everyday life, the school provided a challenging academic program, sensitive to the individual needs of each student.
 The ultimate goal for every Austine student was to experience a happy, healthy and successful adulthood.

 The William Center, located on the Austine School Campus, was an approved independent school and licensed by the Department for Children and Families as a residential facility for emotionally disturbed deaf children.
 All students received weekly counseling from a licensed mental health counselor.

-The Williston Regional Day Program in Williston, VT. was housed within a large public elementary school.
+The Williston Regional Day Program in Williston, Vermont, was housed within a large public elementary school.
 It was a day program for Pre/K to grade eight students that utilized both mainstream and specialized curricula.
 Interpreters accompanied students to all mainstreamed classes.

-The Bennington Regional Day Program, in Bennington, VT., was a specialized day program much like the Williston Program for Pre/K to grade six students.
+The Bennington Regional Day Program, in Bennington, Vermont, was a specialized day program much like the Williston Program for Pre/K to grade six students.

 These four educational facilities were approved by the Vermont Department of Education and Vermont Department of Children and Families for residential programs.

 VCDHH Consultant Program was statewide and provided an array of special services to Deaf and Hard of Hearing students from birth to twenty-one years regardless of their educational placement.
 Consultants provided children and their families unbiased information regarding language choice, communication methods and educational opportunities throughout the child's developmental years.
 Families and school staff were provided with in-service training and ongoing support.

 The Family Sign Language Mentor Program provided statewide, home-based individual sign language instruction and family support for deaf, hard of hearing and non-verbal individuals and their families.

 The American Sign Language Program provided sequential, comprehensive sign language instruction to students and adults across Vermont.
 It also offered consultation and materials to school districts offering ASL for foreign language credit.
 Additionally, this program oversaw and assisted in developing statewide standards for ASL instruction.
 Family Services provided a full array of family-based services that include educational workshops, social opportunities, parent-to-parent networking, community outreach education, ASL instruction, Deaf mentoring, a lending library and a parent newsletter.